-With a “Life Through A Lens” that cannot be contained and needs to be free to flow in my own style I am on a journey in this world of light.
-Soho in London’s West End has been my stomping ground these past few years in a beautiful eclectic top floor studio belonging to photographer Ian O’Leary.
-A wonderful and inspirational friend in my life.
+“Life Through My Lens” cannot be contained and needs to be free to flow in my own style.
+I am on a journey in this world of light.

-I photograph live gigs, rock’n’roll musicians, fashion, portraits, events… my camera is my life.
+My camera is my life.
 I strive to make a difference in this world for the better through my work.
 I love to experiment with mixed media and create fine art pieces with photography.
-I work both in the studio, on location and abroad.

 It is far more of a risk to not do what you love than to do it.
 One life.
 One chance.
 Live it.
 Love it.